rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 changes the default memcached client from `memcache-client` to `dalli`.
 To upgrade, simply add `gem 'dalli'` to your `Gemfile`.

-* Rails 4.0 deprecates the `dom_id` and `dom_class` methods.
+* Rails 4.0 deprecates the `dom_id` and `dom_class` methods in controllers (they are fine in views).
 You will need to include the `ActionView::RecordIdentifier` module in controllers requiring this feature.

 * Rails 4.0 changed how `assert_generates`, `assert_recognizes`, and `assert_routing` work.
 Now all these assertions raise `Assertion` instead of `ActionController::RoutingError`.